Aifedayo/DRF-API/README.md

 Application Programming Interface are not just for the web.

 In fact they have all sorts of applications across various areas.

+The fundamental definition of API is a method of communication between software components.
+GUI simplifies using programs while an API simplifies making them